lyujw/MachineLearningResource/README.md

 # MachineLearningResource
-slides and asignments on Andrew Ng‘s machine learning course on coursera
+slides and assignments on Andrew Ng‘s machine learning course on coursera